-A combination of cognitive and behavioral assessments can evaluate a person’s agility and provide a reliable prediction of how well they will take on a new role.
+A combination of cognitive and behavioural assessments can evaluate a person’s agility and provide a reliable prediction of how well they will take on a new role.

 When an employee’s personal and professional values and beliefs align with and complement those of the company they work for, we speak of organizational – or culture – fit.
 As such, it’s important to establish what exactly defines a fit.
 And that starts with determining the organization’s values, norms, and vision.
 Once an organization has its culture put into a framework, it is important to gauge how the employee’s fit this framework.

-If employees aren’t a good culture fit, they’re more likely to leave.
+Employees who aren’t a good culture fit are more likely to leave.
 Considering how costly employee turnover can be for businesses of any size, taking into account an employee’s cultural alignment to your culture framework can save you the trouble of promoting someone only for them to leave.

 A good culture fit between the employee and the organization leads the employee to be more engaged and generally more likely to perform well.
 Aside from tangible activities that HR teams use to keep employees engaged and motivated, culture is the intangible nuances of the company that can either motivate or drives away employees.